oscarnt4/UnderseaExplorers/README.md

 blackboard variable which is populated by a function which iterates through the list of mermaids (enemies) and checks the distance from each before outputting the transform of the closest one.
 This value is then used to calculate the exact position of the mermaid and let the diver know which way to turn to face the opposite direction.

+If the diver come close to a pearl and there are no mermaids around it well head towards it in a similar way to how it avoids the mermaids.
+The only real difference is that it aims towards the pearl rather than away from it.

+The priority order for this is evading mermaids > persuing pearls > searching the edge of the region.

 MERMAID